-- When your budget is limited, carefully select those improvements which make your system as reliable as possible, given your fixed budget. - Create statistics on the duration of your actions.
+- 7.1.
+Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication - Create statistics on the duration of your actions.
 Based on this, try to get a balanced optimum between time and costs. - Whatever actions you can start in parallel for saving time, do it.
 Otherwise you are disregarding the best effort principle, and your solution will be sub-optimal.
 You will require deep knowledge of parallel systems, as well as experience with dealing with problems like (distributed) races.
 Notice that any distributed system is inherently parallel.
 Don't believe that sequential methods can deliver an optimum solution in such a difficult area. - If you don't have the necessary skills for (a) recognizing already existing parallelism, (b) dealing with parallelism at concept level, (c) programming and/or configuring parallelism race-free and deadlock-free (or if you even don't know what a race condition is and where it may occur in practice), then don't take responsibility for millions of \mathfrak{C} or \$. - Avoid hard timeouts wherever possible.
 Use adaptive timeouts instead.
 Reason: depending on hardware or workload, the same action A may take a very short time on cluster 1, but take a very long time on cluster 2.
 If you need to guard action A from hanging (which is almost always the case because of Murphy's law), don't configure any fixed timeout for it.
 When having several hundreds of clusters, you would need to use the worst case value, which is the longest time occurring somewhere at the very slow clusters / slow parts of the network.
 This wastes a lot of time in case one of the fast clusters is hanging.
 Adaptive timeouts work differently: they use a kind of "progress bar" to monitor the progress of an action.
 They will abort only if there is no progress for a certain amount of time.
 Hint: among others, marsadm view--rest commands or macros are your friend.